 Requirements and Assessment

-Applicants will require a NQF Level 8 degree, Second Class Honours, or equivalent, with a 2:1 in child, youth and family studies, sociology, psychology or a cognate discipline.
+Applicants will require a NQF Level 8 degree, Second Class Honours (2:1) in child, youth and family studies, sociology, social care, psychology or a cognate discipline.
 Where applicants do not meet the formal academic requirements they can apply for entry through the University’s Recognition for Prior Learning Policy.

 Information on the documentation required to support your application is available here.

 Students will be assessed on a continuous basis.
 Assessment will vary from module to module, involving a combination of written assignments, such as, essays, project work, engagement with discussion boards.
-Central to students’ assessment is their final research project (minor dissertation).
+Central to students’ assessment is their final research project.

 Applicants will require a NQAI Level 8 degree, Second Class Honours, or equivalent, with a 2:1 in child, youth and family studies, sociology, psychology or a cognate discipline.
 Where applicants do not meet the formal academic requirements they can apply for entry through the University’s Recognition for Prior Learning Policy.